UCF Grants FAQ

 VT UCF's annual grant cycle follows the following cadence:

-• Grant categories are announced by early September
+• Grant categories are announced in the fall

-• Grant awards are decided and announced in early February
+• Grant awards are decided and announced in February

-Prior to 2023, VT UCF accepted mailed paper applications or email PDF or Word applications.
-As of 2024 we have decided to move to a web-based application.
+Applications are submitted through an online form.
 Please note that once an application is started in the form, applications cannot be saved or restarted.
-We highly recommend that applicants use the grant application worksheet (PDF or Word) to develop, edit, and save your work prior to completing the application form and submitting.
+We highly recommend that applicants use the grant application worksheet on the grant category's page to develop, edit, and save your work prior to completing the application form and submitting.

 Exemplary grant applications: